 - using expert input to make data ready for integrative cross-study analyses.

-Investigators contribute their data to the Archive to help build and sustain this important resource for the field.
+Investigators contribute their data to the Archives to help build and sustain this important resource for the field.
 (Submitting data may also help investigators meet data sharing requirements from their funders.)
-The Archive is growing - it currently has datasets from studies conducted in 4 countries, representing data from more than 3100 children and adolescents.
+The Archives are growing - the PACT/R archive currently has datasets from studies conducted in 5 countries, representing data from more than 5500 children and adolescents.

-Researchers can request data from the Archive for secondary analysis - to examine risk and protective factors for post-trauma psychological sequelae, and to understand trajectories of traumatic stress and related symptoms over time.
+Researchers can request data from the Archives for secondary analysis - to examine risk and protective factors for post-trauma psychological sequelae, and to understand trajectories of traumatic stress and related symptoms over time.